danishashko/ai-tokens/README.md

 Uses official tokenizers (tiktoken for OpenAI, estimations for others)

 ### ✅ Real-Time Cost Estimates
-Up-to-date pricing for GPT-4, Claude, Gemini, Llama
+Up-to-date pricing for GPT-5, Claude 4.5, Gemini 2.5, DeepSeek, and 20+ models

 ### ✅ Model Comparisons
 See exactly how much you'd save with cheaper alternatives